micro/micro/docs/architecture/README.md

 core distributed systems primitives as Go interfaces and made them pluggable.
 With its complexity and overlap with Micro we decided the best thing was to merge the two and create a Service Framework within Micro to define the defacto standard for building
 Micro Services in Go.
 The framework provides pluggable abstractions with pre-initialised defaults.
-The developer will import and use any of the packageswithin the framework without any initialisation, they in turn speak to the micro server or basically the core services via gRPC.
+The developer will import and use any of the packages within the framework without any initialisation, they in turn speak to the micro server or basically the core services via gRPC.

 For the developer, this is their main point of interaction when writing code.
 We employ a build, run, manage philosophy where